Shopping Cart

 Camellia Sinensis Leaf Powder

-Green tea is a product made from the tea plant Camellia Sinensis .
+Green tea is a product derived from the tea plant Camellia sinensis .
 It can be used as a food and as a cosmetic ingredient .

-Green tea differs from other types of tea, such as black or white tea, in the way it is processed.
+Green tea differs from other types of tea, such as black or white tea, in its processing.
 Matcha is a special form of green tea, a finely ground green tea powder that has an even stronger antioxidant effect due to special shading during cultivation.

-Green tea can be used in many ways: as a tea infusion or matcha to drink, as matcha in food and as an active ingredient in cosmetics.
-This article is about the use of green tea as an ingredient in cosmetic products .
-The INCI name for tea is Camellia Sinensis .
-An addition in brackets can indicate which type of tea it is.
+Green tea has many uses: as a tea infusion or matcha for drinking, as matcha in food, and as an active ingredient in cosmetics.
+This article focuses on the use of green tea as an ingredient in cosmetic products .
+The INCI name for tea is Camellia sinensis .
+A parenthetical suffix may indicate the specific tea variety.

-Green tea extract is the most studied antioxidant in skin care.
-Its effects have been proven in numerous scientific studies.
+Green tea extract is the most studied antioxidant in skincare.
+Numerous scientific studies have demonstrated its effectiveness.
 Green tea extract is very well tolerated by the skin and is therefore an ideal active ingredient, especially for people with skin problems.
 Green tea is so special because it is naturally rich in polyphenols.
-To be more precise, green tea contains many catechins.
-There are four main types of catechins: the most common and active is EGCG (EpiGalloCatechin Gallate).
-Other important types are ECG (EpiCatechin Gallate), GCG (GalloCatechin Gallate) and EGC (EpiGallo Catechin).
+More precisely, green tea contains many catechins.
+Among the catechins, there are four main types: The most common and active is EGCG (epigallocatechin gallate).
+Other important types are ECG (epicatechin gallate), GCG (gallocatechin gallate), and EGC (epigallocatechin).

 Green tea as an antioxidant

 The polyphenols in green tea are powerful antioxidants.
-Antioxidants capture free radicals that cause skin stress, skin aging and inflammation.
-The less stress your skin has, the firmer and healthier it is.
-Studies have shown that green tea reduces UV-related skin irritation and redness (erythema).
+Antioxidants neutralize free radicals , which contribute to skin stress, aging, and inflammation.
+The less stress your skin experiences, the firmer and healthier it is.
+Studies have shown that green tea reduces UV-induced skin irritation and redness (erythema).
 Green tea extract can also reduce the number of sunburn cells.
-This is why green tea is particularly good in your daily products.
+Therefore, green tea is a particularly beneficial addition to your daily skincare routine.

 Matcha contains even more EGCG and therefore has an even stronger antioxidant effect than green tea.